Amount

 Overview & Impact Area Update

-The local arts sector, and the creative people it employs, contributes to overall economic vitality.
+The local arts sector, and the creative people it employs, contributes so much to the Triangle region and North Carolina as a whole.
 Research has shown that the arts have positive effects on health and that participation in arts programming among children has positive impacts on their social and emotional development.
 It’s clear that cultural arts are integral to a thriving community.

 Despite the wide-ranging benefits, however, cultural arts organizations, particularly arts organizations led by and serving audiences of color, face ongoing challenges to their sustainability, particularly as they recover from the impacts of COVID-19.
-As the Triangle and the nation continue to become more diverse demographically, it is imperative to invest in arts organizations that are making art that reflect the rich diversity of the Triangle and are accessible to all its residents.
+As the Triangle and the nation continue to become more diverse demographically, it is imperative to invest in arts organizations that are making art that reflects the rich diversity of the Triangle and is accessible to residents of our region.

 Triangle Community Foundation is excited to provide funding to support cultural arts organizations that represent the people and places of the Triangle.